- Out-of-Stock

 If the oak is the king of our forests, the beech is the prince.
 It is the second most common species after the oak in our French forests.

-Beech is present throughout the northern hemisphere, from North America to Japan, but the largest population is found in Europe.
+Beech is present throughout the Northern Hemisphere, from North America to Japan, but its largest population is found in Europe.

 The largest beech forest in Europe is located in Germany, in the Black Forest.